 How Quarantine Affects Feelings of Elapsed Time

-With Minju Han and Gal Zauberman, forthcoming at JACR
+With Minju Han and Gal Zauberman, JACR, 2023

 The first wave of lockdowns imposed in response to the COVID-19 pandemic abruptly upended people’s lives and daily structure.
 In this natural preregistered experiment (N=1505) conducted in June 2020, we test how the subjective temporal distance from an event - or feelings of elapsed time - depends on the share of the time interval following the event that was spent in quarantine, and by the collapse of daily temporal structure during quarantine.
 We find that spending a greater share of the time interval following an event in quarantine makes the event feel closer while people are still in quarantine; however, this effect reverses for those who are no longer in quarantine, such that a greater share of time spent in quarantine makes the event feel more distant.

 With Mohin Banker, Dafna Goor, Moses Miller, and Tamar Makov, PNAS, 2022

 Public health guidelines are more effective if people are motivated to follow them.
 To increase this motivation, authorities often use nudges.
 Testing the behavioral effects of different nudges, we found that those highlighting the personal or public benefits from following a public health guideline increased compliance.
 However, a nudge highlighting the medical authority behind the guideline did not increase compliance, and at times even decreased it.
 Although public health communications regularly use authoritative messages, these findings suggest that sometimes reminding people why they are asked to do something is better than telling them who asks them to do it.